Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

-\subsection{Distillation Protocols and Distance Scaling}
+\subsubsection{Distillation protocols and distance scaling}

-Entanglement distillation improves Bell-pair fidelity by consuming multiple noisy pairs to produce a single purified pair, enabling either the use of otherwise unsuitable raw links or the reduction of code distance requirements for a given raw fidelity.
-A distillation protocol $\mathcal{D}$ consumes $n_{\mathrm{pairs}}$ raw Bell pairs with error rate $p_{\mathrm{raw}}$ and probabilistically outputs one purified pair with improved fidelity, characterized by two mappings:
+Entanglement distillation improves Bell-pair fidelity by consuming multiple noisy pairs to produce a single purified pair, enabling either the use of otherwise unsuitable raw links or the reduction of code distance requirements for a given raw input fidelity $F_0$.
+A distillation protocol $\mathcal{D}$ consumes $n_{\mathrm{pairs}}$ raw Bell pairs with error rate $p_{\mathrm{raw}}=1-F_0$ and, with success probability $p_{\mathrm{succ}}$, outputs one purified pair with reduced error rate.
+It is characterized by two mappings:

 where $p_{\mathrm{out}}$ is the output error rate, $p_{\mathrm{succ}}$ is the success probability, $F_0 = 1 - p_{\mathrm{raw}}$ is the raw fidelity (post-heralded Bell-pair fidelity), and $p_{\mathrm{local}}$ captures local gate and measurement errors during the distillation circuit.
 The input consumption $n_{\mathrm{pairs}}$ is protocol-dependent.